Human Resources

 Additional requirements for certain medical centers employees are described below.

 Rest periods are to be scheduled as near as possible to the midpoint of the work period.
-No employee can be required to work more than three hours without a rest period.
-Where the nature of work allows employees to take intermittent rest periods equal to ten minutes for each four hours worked, scheduled rest periods are not required.
+No overtime eligible employee can be required to work more than 3 hours without a rest period.
+Where the nature of work allows employees to take intermittent rest periods equal to 15 minutes for each four hours worked, scheduled rest periods are not required.

 Additional requirements for certain medical centers employees are described below.